 APR258L Plumber Apprenticeship Code and Test Prep

-Covers theory and trade practices for plumber apprentices.
+Covers theory and trade practices for the plumber apprentice.
 Focuses on current national plumbing code and Oregon amendments.
 Prerequisite: APR258K with a grade of C or better; or consent of instructor.
 Sp

 APR266F Sheet Metal Apprenticeship Applied Math